JonathanZha47/FinRAGDemo/README.md

-# Financial Advisor RAG Chatbot
+# SMARTFinAgent: An Agentic RAG for Financial Advising and Decision Support

-A simple RAG-based chatbot that provides financial advice based on uploaded documents.
+An Agentic RAG-based LLM that provides financial advices.
 Built with LlamaIndex and Streamlit.

 ## Features